profile

 Defeating Nondeterminism in LLM Inference: Reproducing Batch-Invariant Ops (RMSNorm & Tiled Matrix Multiplication) in JAX

-This learning log is my beginning of a series exploring various kernel-related topics.
-As a starting point, I will reproduce the implementation of batch-invariant NN operations in JAX, drawing from Thinking Machines Lab's seminal collaborative work, \"Defeating Nondeterminism in LLM Inference.\"
+A learning log reproducing the implementation of batch-invariant NN operations in JAX, drawing from Thinking Machines Lab's seminal collaborative work, \"Defeating Nondeterminism in LLM Inference.\"

 Streaming deepagents and task delegation with real-time output